 This isn’t the only place where hellebore is referenced as a cure for madness.
 In Greek mythology, Melampus was said to have used hellebore to cure the daughters of the king of Argos after Dionysus struck them with a madness that caused them to weep and scream while running naked through the city.
 Hellebore was also said to have cured the madness of Heracles (brought about by Hera) that caused him to murder his children.

-Additionally, Pliny the Elder claimed in his writings that, if an eagle spied a person picking or digging up a hellebore plant, the eagle would kill that person.
-In order to safely dig up a hellebore plant, Pliny the Elder advised that one should draw a circle in the dirt around the plant and offer a prayer, facing east, before digging, but only on cloudy days.
+Additionally, Pliny the Elder claimed in his writings that if an eagle spied on a person picking or digging up a hellebore plant, the eagle would kill that person.
+To safely dig up a hellebore plant, Pliny the Elder advised that one should draw a circle in the dirt around the plant and offer a prayer, facing east, before digging, but only on cloudy days.

 Since hellebore blooms in winter and early spring, two species are associated with the Christian calendar, the Christmas rose (Helleborus niger) and the Lenten rose (Helleborus orientalis).